MaWiMa/CCS/en/Changing_Canadian_Schools-014.md

 people in the education system had not yet begun to consider.

-**The third section**, Innovations and Practical Applications describes the fruits of these parents' efforts - inclusion in action.
+**The third section**, Innovations and Practical Applications describes the fruits of these parents´ efforts - inclusion in action.
 As the education system has begun to adapt to demands for inclusion, new approaches have evolved at all levels.
 The chapters in this section are written by people with first-hand experience